📌 Related pillar guides: MBA Admission Guide · CAT 2026 B-Schools · Management Quota Fees

 ✅ Sourcing: figures follow official/institute disclosures (year-labeled) — verify current-year details on the official source before payment.

-Xavier Institute of Management, Bhubaneswar (est. 1987) is a top-ranked AACSB-accredited Jesuit B-school known for its graded Social Responsibility curriculum.
+Xavier Institute of Management, Bhubaneswar (est. 1987) is a Jesuit B-school known for its graded Social Responsibility curriculum.
 Its flagship 2-year MBA (Business Management) is admitted primarily through XAT.

 Xavier Institute of Management, Bhubaneswar (XIMB) was established in 1987 by the Society of Jesus (Jesuits) and is part of the Xavier University Bhubaneswar (XUB).
-XIMB is AACSB accredited and consistently ranks among India's top 15 B-schools, remarkable given its location in Odisha — away from the traditional MBA hubs of Mumbai, Delhi and Bangalore.
+XIMB is part of Xavier University Bhubaneswar, a UGC-recognised deemed university.
+Its standing among peer B-schools is set out in the comparison table below — notable given its location in Odisha, away from the traditional MBA hubs of Mumbai, Delhi and Bangalore.

 XIMB's distinguishing feature is its Social Responsibility (SR) component — all students must complete 10 days of social outreach work in rural Odisha as part of the curriculum.
 This is not optional or cosmetic — it's graded and forms part of XIMB's core philosophy of developing managers with a conscience, not just skills.